 - synovial enhancement on MR correlates with disease activity measured by inflammatory mediators

-- enhancement of the interspinuous ligamants is indicative of an enthesitis
+- enhancement of the interspinous ligaments is indicative of enthesitis

-- increased T2 signal correlates with edema or vascularised fibrous tissue
+- increased T2 signal correlates with oedema or vascularised fibrous tissue

-- superior to CT in detection of cartilage, bone erosions, and subchondral bone changes
+- superior to CT in the detection of cartilage inflammation and destruction, bone erosions, and subchondral bone changes

 - useful in following treatment results in patients with active ankylosing spondylitis